borkdude/glam/README.md

 ## Usage

-Package files like `<package-org>/<package-name>.glam.edn` are discovered via the classpath.
+Package files like `<package-org>/<package-name>.glam.edn` are discovered via the classpath (currenly, this will change when moving away from the JVM).
 This means that in addition to glam's own packages you can add your own.

 E.g. in the glam repo's `packages` directory, there is a `org.babashka/babashka.glam.edn`.